Drum rugs shouldn’t be an afterthought. They are vital to make sure that you keep your drum set in place while protecting the floor below.

 Our Pick of The 5 Best Drum Rugs

-2. On-Stage DMA4450 DrumFire Non-Slip Drum Mat
+1. On-Stage DMA4450 DrumFire Non-Slip Drum Mat

 Another great point is that it is travel-friendly.
 The drum rug is lightweight, portable and boasts two Velcro straps that allow you to roll up the mat and secure it.
-It is available in two different sizes, and 4 x 4 drum mat provides a good surface area from a bass drum and drum stands.
-If you are looking for a cheaper option, then On-Stage DMA4450 DrumFire Non-Slip Drum Mat can be an ideal choice for you.
+It is available in two different sizes.
+If you want your drums to fit more comfortably, it’s worth considering getting the 6×4 one.
+It’s better to get a drum mat that’s slightly too big, than slightly too small!

 3. Roland TDM-10 – Medium Size

 The mat does what a drum mat should do.
 It protects your floors from undue scratches, and it provides a firm grip so that your drumming equipment doesn’t move all over the place.
 In addition to this, TDM 10 drum rug also reduces impact noise and vibrations.
 It also helps in shock absorption.

 The rug is constructed with three layers of high-quality, non-flammable materials; nylon filament, felt, and soft urethane resin.
 There is a Velcro tape on the drum mat that makes it easy to fold and carry the rug.
-All in all, it is a great drum mat for professionals who don’t mind the high cost.

 4. Road Runner Drum Rug Grey